 I first ventured into politics during the 2015 General Election when I stood against Alex Salmond for the first time.
 I then went on to tackle Gillian Martin in the 2016 Scottish Election, where we managed to increase our share of the vote by 15.1% but unfortunately still missed out on getting elected to the Scottish Parliament.
 Following from there was the 2016 council bi-election in which I was successful and became a Councillor for Inverurie and District.
 A year later during the May 2017 council elections I was once again successful and was re-elected to Aberdeenshire Council.
 This was short lived as the snap General Election was called in June 2017 and I was delighted to be elected as the Member of Parliament for Gordon, enjoying a 29% increase in my vote from 2015, achieving 40.7% of the total vote.

-I am a Member of the Environmental Audit Select Committee and the Environment, Food and Rural Affairs Backbench Committee.
-In January 2019 I was promoted to the post of parliamentary private secretary (PPS) within the UK Government Department of Work and Pensions (DWP), joining the team under the Secretary of State for Work and Pensions.

-Live | I first ventured into politics during the 2015 General Election when I stood against Alex Salmond for the first time.
-I then went on to tackle Gillian Martin in the 2016 Scottish Election, where we managed to increase our share of the vote by 15.1% but unfortunately still missed out on getting elected to the Scottish Parliament.
-Following from there was the 2016 council bi-election in which I was successful and became a Councillor for Inverurie and District.
-A year later during the May 2017 council elections I was once again successful and was re-elected to Aberdeenshire Council.
-This was short lived as the snap General Election was called in June 2017 and I was delighted to be elected as the Member of Parliament for Gordon, enjoying a 29% increase in my vote from 2015, achieving 40.7% of the total vote.

-I am a Member of the Environmental Audit Select Committee and the Environment, Food and Rural Affairs Backbench Committee.
+As a MP I have been a Member of the Environmental Audit Select Committee and the Environment, Food and Rural Affairs Backbench Committee.
 In January 2019 I was promoted to the post of parliamentary private secretary (PPS) within the UK Government Department of Work and Pensions (DWP), joining the team under the Secretary of State for Work and Pensions.